Detouring America

 Detouring America is a 1939 Warner Bros.
 Merrie Melodies cartoon directed by Tex Avery.
-The short was released on August 26, 1939.
+The short was released as early as August 12, 1939.

 Plot

 A tour of the United States, with recurring checks on the progress of the human fly climbing the Empire State Building.
 Also featured are jokes and gags on the Everglades, the Wyoming prairies, Alaska, a California prospector, Sioux Indians and a Jerry Colonna-esque (literal) Texas cow-puncher.